-In an era where humans are making gigantic progress in fields such as biotechnology, ecommerce and nano-science, language learning is one area where we still seem to rely on the same methods that we have been using since the start of the century.Most English teachers from around the world still place a lot of emphasis on perfecting grammar and vocabulary.
+In an era where humans are making gigantic progress in fields such as biotechnology, ecommerce and nano-science, we still seem to rely on the same English study methods that we have been using since the start of the century.Most English teachers from around the world still place a lot of emphasis on perfecting grammar and vocabulary which is a very traditional and ineffective English study method.
 There are also still a lot of Spoken English programs where students are given writing assignments as homework.
-In some cases, some of these traditional philosophies have made its’ way in to the Internet as Online Spoken English programs or as English classes over Skype.
+In some cases, some of these traditional English study methods have made its’ way in to the Internet as Online programs or as Skype lessons.

 However, what most non-native learners around the world have found is that just changing to an online classroom setting or having English classes via Skype will not make any difference if the methodology used to teach English is outdated and obsolete.
-So in this blog post, let’s take a closer look at some of age old myths on Spoken English teaching.
+So in this blog post, let’s take a closer look at some of age old myths that outdated English study methods are based on.

 This probably is the biggest myth out there on learning to speak English.
 Most English educators still try to dump tens and thousands of grammar rules in to their students’ heads only to create a huge barrier in the students mind.
 As shown in many studies conducted across the world and across multiple languages, most students who try to master grammar before getting an intuitive feel of how the language flows fail miserably or give up, out of lack of confidence.

 Think about how you started speaking your native language.
 Did you start by learning all the grammar in the world or did you just speak?
-The same approach works with leaning to speak English.
+The same approach applies when you start your English study.
 Once you get in to the habit of having conversations in English, you start speaking freely and the grammar rules you have learned so far start making more sense to you.

 (BTW, a great FREE resource for anything related to English grammar is Grammarly.com.
 And there are tones more great free resources out there, so why pay for grammar lessons?)